-This ordinance shall take effect and be in force thirty (30) days from and after the date of its passage.
-The City Clerk shall cause the ordinance to be published within fifteen (15) days after its passage in a newspaper of general circulation, or by publishing a summary of the proposed ordinance, posting a certified copy of the proposed office in the City Clerk's Office at least five (5) days prior to the City Council meeting at which the ordinance is to be adopted, and within fifteen (15) days after its adoption, publishing a summary of the ordinance with the names of the Council Members voting for and against the ordinance.
+Section 3.
+This ordinance shall take effect and be in force and effect thirty (30) days from and after the date of its passage.
+The City Clerk shall cause the ordinance to be published within fifteen (15) days after its passage in a newspaper of general circulation, or by publishing a summary of the ordinance, posting a certified copy of the proposed ordinance in the office of the City Clerk at least five (5) days prior to the City Council meeting at which the ordinance is to be adopted, and within fifteen (15) days after its adoption, publishing a summary of the ordinance with the names of the Council members voting for and against the ordinance.

-lopted with the reading waived at a regular meeting, 2014 by the following vote:
+The foregoing ordinance was adopted with the reading waived at a regular meeting of the Oakley City Council on June 28th by the following vote:

-AYES:
+AILJ.

 NOES:

 ABSTENTIONS:

 ABSENT:

+VAEC.

 APPROVED:

-Randy Pope, Mayor
+Kevin Romick, Mayor -

 ATTEST:

+Libby Vreonis.
+City Clerk Date